 At Coursera, captions are also included, and you get the ability to download subtitles to read as a transcript.
 Screen reader compatibility is included to aid those with visual impairments.

-On both platforms, content is, for the most part, self-paced and accessible anywhere.
-Both include mobile compatibility for taking your work.
+On both learning platforms, content is, for the most part, self-paced and accessible anywhere. edX and Coursera include mobile compatibility for taking your work.
 At the same time, you commute or travel, and you can download courses to view offline in the event you are going somewhere without an internet connection.